DL-Software/jobs/README.md

 ### Applying

-To apply, complete one of the challenges below and email it to jobs@dl.software
+To apply, complete one of the challenges below and email it to [carter@dl.software](mailto:carter@dl.software)

 - [Finance](./finance.md) Black Scholes Calculation
 - [UI](./ui.md) Quote Monitor UI